1usernamepls/OnlineLibrary/README.md

      https://www.geeksforgeeks.org/java-time-localdate-class-in-java/
 - stackoverflow.com was used to find a method to calculate the time elapsed between 2 dates https://stackoverflow.com/questions/27005861/calculate-days-between-two-dates-in-java-8
 - ChatGPT was used to error check and make corrections within the createBooksToAdd() method inside of the Administrator.java class.
-  Roughly 60-70% of that specific code was originally made by us.
+     Roughly 60-70% of that specific code was originally written by us
 - Did some research on Scanner objects to see how we could implement them more neatly https://stackoverflow.com/questions/65503259/should-a-scanner-only-be-instantiated-only-once-if-thats-the-case-why-so / https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Java-Scanner-User-Input-example-String-next-int-long-char /